avpa11/userland-rootkit/report/user-guide.md

 # Port Knocking Protocol

-Commander sends 3 UDP datagrams to ports 5001, 5002, and 5003 on the victim IP.
-Each datagram contains a single byte matching the port index (0, 1, 2).
+Commander sends 3 raw IP packets to ports 5001, 5002, and 5003 on the victim IP.
+Each packet contains valid UDP headers, and the IP ID field is computed via `protocol_encode_ip_id()` for verification.
 Knock interval is 150ms.

 The victim captures these via pcap with a BPF filter for `udp dst portrange 5001-5003`.
 The sequence must:
 - Arrive from a **single, consistent source IP** (a different IP resets the sequence).
-- Contain the **correct payload byte** for each port (mismatch resets the sequence).
+- Have the **correct IP ID** matching the expected value for each port (mismatch resets the sequence).
 - Complete within **2 seconds** (timeout resets the sequence).

 # Covert Channel

-After a successful knock, both sides bind UDP port 7777.
+After a successful knock, both sides use raw IP sockets with UDP encapsulation on port 7777.
 All command and response traffic uses a custom binary protocol with:
 - 4-byte sequence numbers (starting from `0x13370000`)
 - 1-byte command identifier
 - 2-byte payload length
-- Variable-length payload (max ~1380 bytes)
+- Variable-length XOR-obfuscated payload (max ~1380 bytes)
 - 2-byte internet checksum (RFC 1071)

 Watch events are sent asynchronously on a separate UDP port (9999) so they do not interfere with command/response traffic.
 The commander has a dedicated collector listener thread on this port.